+Boys had many diifrent hair styles.
+Most were different cuts or way of combing the hair.
+The most elaborate wass styled curls, esoecially ringlets.
 A ringlet as used in connection with hair styling is a curled lock of hair.
 It can also mean a small ring.
 Ringlet curls.
 The term was first used in English in the middle of the 16th century.
 A ringlet curl is tightly fashioned section of hair into rings or tubes of varying length--some quite long.
 This characteristic shape gave rise to the term "saussage" curls.
 Ringlet curls were used as a hair style in antiquity.
 I am not sure when the term ringlet curls was first used.
-We noted in as a particularly popular hair stye for women and girls in the early 19th century.
-Some younger boys in the early 19th century might also wear ringlets, but the style was most commonly worn by boys in the late 19th and early 20th century.
+We noted in as a particularly popular hair stye for women and girls in the early-19th century.
+Our information is limited because photography was not yet developed.
+Some younger boys in the early-19th century might also wear ringlets, but this was mostly among well-to do families.
+Only with the invention of photograpjy can we begin to follow ringlet curl trends in detail.
+Photography took off faster in America than Europe, but as far as we can tell, ringlet curlswere not especially popular innAmerica.
+Trends seem similr to Eyrope.
+This changed with Mrs Burnett's book, Little Lprd Fauntleroy and the trendous indistrial expandion of the Unoted states and the creation of wealth anf family affluence.
+American workers were the best paid in the world and the middle class the largest and most affluent.
+They had money to spend.
+Many nely affluent families from humble circumstances wanted to display their new circunstances.
+Little Lord Fauntleroy suits and ringlet curls were one way of doing this. the style was most commonly worn by boys in the late 19th and early 20th century.
+We see European boysith ribglets, especially English boys, but no where were ringlets for boys so popular or widespread.

 The fashion of ringlet curls for boys appears to have developed at about the same time that it did for girls.
 Ringlets were being widely worn by the 1830s.
 Mothers began tonface a difficult choice.
 Some mothers decided to cut their son's hair before breeching.
 Other mothers decided to delay cuting their boys' curls even after he was breeched.
 The style was most popular for boys in the 1880s and 90s after the publication of Frances Hodgson Burnett's clasic book, Little Lord Fauntleroy.
 The style was still common in the 1900s, but declined in popularity during the 1910s.
 I have little information on the 18th Century, but believe ringlets were not widely worn.
 This change markedly in the 19th Century when ringlets became the height of fashion, at first for girls, but eventually for boys as well.